rachel-labri-tipton/mediphase-surgery-status-app/README.md

 `/src/hooks` - React hooks that we make

 ## Storage
-* As a more frontend-focused app, we're using local storage for any data that needs to be persisted.
+* This project uses React's Context API to manage and store the current user role within the applicaiton during the user's session.
-* If any cross-component data sharing is required, we can use React Context API for now.
+* As a more frontend-focused app, we're using Local Storage for any data that needs to be persisted across page refreshes.

 ## Dependencies

 ## Running Mediphase